usatales.com

 Rickey Dudley was the 9th pick by the Oakland Raiders in 1996.
 He played as a tight end, but not many thought he would have a bright career.
 It was not the convention at that time to select a college player with a basketball history.

 Yes, that’s right!
-Dudley played for the Ohio State Buckeyes as a forward in his college days.
+Dudley played for the Ohio State Buckeyes as a forward in college.
 However, his basketball career didn’t turn out to be too impressive.
 Therefore, he tried his hands at football under John Cooper, with a year to spare before the 1994 season.

 However, Dudley was a star athlete and proved his worth.
-In his second college season, Dudley had 575 yards, 7 touchdowns, and 37 catches to his name.
+In his second college season, Dudley had 575 yards, 7 touchdowns, and 37 catches.
 Finally, he made it to the Oakland Raiders, where he participated in 9 NFL seasons.

 Dudley made his way into more teams during his career.
 The list includes the Tampa Bay Buccaneers and the Cleveland Browns.
 Moreover, he was declared the winner of Super Bowl XXXVII.